 In Chromosaturation, Carlos Cruz-Diez creates immersive chambers using artificial light environments in red, blue and green.

 5. Bill Culbert Bulb Box Reflection II (1975) Wooden box, mirror glass, light bulbs, electric cable

-Bulb Box Reflection II, is a light bulb sculpture using magician props.
-For years, Bill Culbert has used light as element of photography, sculpture and installation.
+Bulb Box Reflection II is a light bulb sculpture using magician props.
+For years, Bill Culbert has used light as an element of photography, sculpture and installation.

 6. Dan Flavin the nominal three (to William Ockham) (1963) daylight fluorescent light

 For most of his career, Dan Flavin has used fluorescent lights as his medium to create artworks of standard beauty and intensity.

 7. Dan Flavin untitled (to the "innovator" of Wheeling Peachblow) (1966-1968) daylight, yellow and pink fluorescent light

 8. Fischli and Weiss Son et Lumiere (Le Rayon vert) (1990) Flashlight, turntable, plastic cup, adhesive tape (Picture below – screenshot from the Hayward gallery website)

 An artistic collaboration between Swiss-born Peter Fischli and David Weiss, both have long explored the use of light and homemade to create sculptures and installations.